The Ultimate Guide to Starting an Event Venue Business

-- Do I have or can I develop the business acumen necessary to start and run a business?
+- Do I have (or can I develop) the business acumen necessary to start and run a business?

-Bottom line, it takes guts and dedication.
+Owning an events business takes guts and dedication.
 If you’re convinced you have what it takes to start your own event space, you’ll need to prepare an action plan to guide you through the journey of turning this dream into a reality.

 As a first step, reach out to professional trade associations, such as the National Association for Catering and Events and the Wedding International Professionals Association.
-These professional organizations can provide data on the industry, information on becoming a certified planner, mentoring programs and the opportunity to network with other professionals that have started their own event spaces.
+These professional groups can provide data on the industry, information on becoming a certified planner, mentoring programs and the opportunity to network with other professionals that have started their own event spaces.
 There are other associations out there, but most are geared more toward large conventions, so they might not be best for entrepreneurs who are starting small.

 Next, start finding the best location for your event space.
 It’s important to understand the potential of your market and your competitors.
 Is there enough business available to support another venue?
 What are your competitors offering?
 Will you be able to stand out from the competition?
 The last thing you want to do is start a business in an area that can’t support it.

 As you do your research, develop a business plan for your event venue.
 Your business plan should act as a road map for your startup, and it’ll be a crucial tool to secure investments and outside financing.
 An event venue business plan should include: